Why use a social media content calendar anyway?

 - Google Trends

 As easy and accessible as any other Google engine, enter a search topic to see how it is trending.

 2. Map anything that could matter

-The ability to visualize the coming weeks and campaigns is the most obvious benefit of a content calendar.
-Before you start planning content, a smart step is to map out any events that could influence or inspire the coming weeks.
+The ability to visualize the coming weeks and campaigns is the most obvious benefit of a social media content calendar.
+Before you start planning content, a smart step is to map out any events that could influence or inspire in the coming weeks.

-These could include holidays, events, popular series premiere’s or finales.
+These could include holidays, events or even popular series’ premieres or finales.
 Ask around for ideas.
 From classic calendar events such as holidays to more niche ones like May the 4th (ask your IT guy), each could furnish ideas and opportunities for content.
 Your company’s non-social campaigns could too, as well as benefit from some social support.

 Planning for May?
-Download this free May calendar packed with dates you can build content around:
+Download this free May social media calendar packed with dates you can build content around:

 3. Establish your content’s purpose

 Craft content with your goals in mind.
 For example, if you want to increase awareness and engagement, create shareable content that amplifies your message.